-Each year, IEEE-USA sponsors government fellowships for qualified IEEE members.
-The Fellows — chosen by the IEEE-USA Government Fellows Committee and confirmed by our Board — spend a year living and working in Washington as advisers to the U.S. Congress and to the U.S. Department of State or U.S. Agency for International Development decision-makers.
+Each year, IEEE-USA sponsors three or four government fellowships for qualified U.S. IEEE members.
+The Fellows — chosen by the IEEE-USA Government Fellows Committee and confirmed by our Board — spend a year living and working in Washington as advisers to the U.S. Congress and to the U.S. Department of State or U.S. Agency for International Development.
 Known as Congressional Fellowships, Engineering & Diplomacy Fellowships, or Engineering & International Development Fellowships, the fellowship program links science, technology and engineering professionals with government, and provides a mechanism for IEEE's U.S. members to learn firsthand about the public policy process while imparting their knowledge and experience to policymakers.

 IEEE-USA maintains its Fellows program as part of its mission to serve the public good, and as an educational program for our members.
-Fellows do not provide any services to IEEE-USA, other than periodic reports designed to educate other engineers about life on Capitol Hill.
+Fellows do not provide any services to IEEE-USA, other than periodic reports designed to educate other engineers about the fellowship experience.

 The Fellowship Program has been one of the most important initiatives in good government in the past century.

 Since this fellowship's inception, more than 100 U.S. IEEE members have worked on Capitol Hill as advisors to Congress, serving on the personal staff of a U.S. Senator or Representative, or the professional staff of a Congressional Committee of his or her choosing.